 For the past few years, cloud computing has been one of the fastest growing areas for the IT sector.
 While around 90% of larger enterprises in the developed markets have embraced, the benefits provided by cloud platforms; most small and medium-sized businesses still need to start on the road to cloud computing.

-The leading cloud technology vendors are now looking towards new markets to apply their technology.
+The leading cloud technology vendors are now also looking towards new markets and applications to apply their technology.
 Boosting government uptake of cloud solutions, the emerging markets (particularly China) and mobile cloud computing are all key areas of interest to the major players.

 Cloud security and privacy are still issues which require scrutiny and there are growing concerns about data “ownership”.